 That's one sexy cauliflower, I said to myself.
 And I just had to have it.
 It was living at my local supermarket, on a display counter, nestled between all its other sexy cauliflower friends.
 But this one had to be mine; I was impressed with its quality.

-Cauliflower and I had not always been friends.
+Cauliflower and I have not always been friends.
 Until I was about twelve years old, I didn't even want to be in the same room with the stuff.
 But then, somehow, its taste grew on me.
-I liked a version that an aunt urged me to taste: a simple salad made up of boiled cauliflower, flavored with olive oil and lemon.
+I liked a version that an aunt urged me to taste: a simple salad made up of boiled cauliflower flavoured with olive oil and lemon.
 It was Lent, and we were fasting.
 Perhaps that's why I liked the cauliflower so much.
 To me, fasting meant and still means to be hungry on a continual basis.
-That long ago day, my aunt's cauliflower tasted unexpectedly good, and it made my stomach very happy.
-I've since cooked similar salads many times, but my favorite new way to prepare cauliflower is to make it into a puree.
+That long ago day, my aunt's cauliflower tasted unexpectedly good!
+I've since cooked similar salads many times, but my favourite new way to prepare cauliflower is to make it into a puree.
 It makes an excellent low fat, low carb side dish, and a really healthy and lighter alternative to mashed potatoes.

-Heat the oil in a large saucepan.
+- Heat four tablespoons of the oil in a large saucepan.
 Add the cauliflower and garlic and stir to coat with the oil.